rage/java-programming/data/part-11/2-packages.md

 <!-- Aihealueen käsitteitä kuvaavat luokat asetetaan usein pakkaukseen nimeltä `domain`.
 Koska koko sovellus on pakkauksessa `lentokentta`, asetetaan pakkaus `domain` pakkaukseen `lentokentta`.
 Aihealueen käsitteitä kuvaavat luokat `Paikka`, `Lentokone`, ja `Lento`. -->

-The classes that represent concepts of the problem domain are ofter placed inside a package called `domain`.
+The classes that represent concepts of the problem domain are often placed inside a package called `domain`.
 Since the entirety of the application is inside the package `flightControl`, let's place the package `domain` inside the package `flightControl`.
 Concepts of the problem domain are represented by the classes `Place`, `Airplane`, and `Flight`.

 <!-- ```java
 package lentokentta.domain;